bekk/bekk-christmas/post/react/strict-mode-–-have-you-been-good-this-year.md

 ### Unsafe lifecycle methods

 From 16.9, React throws a warning if you are using any of the lifecycle methods `componentWillMount`, `componentWillReceiveProps` and `componentWillUpdate`.
-Hopefully, you have converted those methods to safer alternatives or at least added the `UNSAFE_`-prefix Those methods using those will only result in a warning
+Hopefully, you have converted those methods to safer alternatives or at least added the `UNSAFE_`-prefix.
+If you havThose methods using those will only result in a warning
 - Identify

 ### Deprecated code